Temse Bridge: Rail bridge with toll paths 1870-1940

 The first bridge across the Schelde at Temse was ready for use on 30 November 1870.
 It was designed by the French engineer Gustave Eiffel.
-Eifffel's 343 m bridge was primarily a railway bridge, carrying the line from Mechelen to Terneuzen.
+Eiffel's 343 m bridge was primarily a railway bridge, carrying the line from Mechelen to Terneuzen.
 However, beside the railway line, on each side of it, was a toll path for pedestrians and their animals.
 Tolls were set in 1872 at 15 centimes for a horse or cow, 10 centimes for a donkey, 5 centimes for a person and 3 centimes for one goat or two ducks.
 Later in the century, the bridge was also used by small horse carts and dog carts.
 Towards the end of the century motor cars began to appear on the streets, but anyone wishing to cross the river with a car had to drive upstream to Dendermonde.

 The bridge was badly damaged in the First World War, when retreating Belgian troops rendered it unusable in October 1914, but it was restored by the Germans.
 However, in 1918 it was retreating German troops who rendered the bridge unusable.
 It was patched together in 1919, but was only restored sufficiently to permit a return to large-scale railway use in March 1924.

 The two decades between the wars marked a period of economic growth, notably for the Boel shipyard, a major employer in the little town.
 The owner of the family business, Frans Boel, was elected mayor of Temse in 1933, and he arrived in office with big plans for the bridge.
 The bridge already had an opening to facilitate navigability upriver, and Boel's proposals included increasing this so that the shipyard could make larger ships without having to take account of size restrictions imposed by the bridge.
 The 1930s also saw a surge in car ownership, and there were plans to extend the bridge in ways that would permit cars to use it.
 A little later, there was also a plan for a completely new bridge a short distance upriver (and upriver of the shipyard).
 The outbreak of war and the German invasion of Belgium in May 1940 put an end to these plans, however.

 On 18 May 1940 the Temse bridge was blown up by French and Belgian troops for tactical reasons.
 Between 1940 and 1955 river crossings were undertaken by ferry.